Approx. Time Difference

 During the program, direct questions or concerns to the UC Visiting Professor or to the appropriate Meiji Gakuin University Office listed in this section.

-IC assists with non-academic matters related to international students.
+CICE assists with nonacademic matters related to international students.
 They work directly with students and act as liaisons with other offices of the university.
+You will pay for housing at the CICE office.

 Location: Building 1, first floor